Knifetooth sawfish: Description

 The narrow sawfish grows to a maximum length of about 3.5 m, although there are highly questionable and unconfirmed claims of much larger individuals.
 Its body is generally shark-like, but its most obvious feature is the flattened head, which is extended forward in a blade-like bony snout with, in Australian waters, 18 to 22 pairs of sideways-facing teeth.
 However, elsewhere there may be as many as 25.
 These teeth are short, flat, and roughly triangular in shape.
 The blade does not taper towards its point and in adults, the basal one-quarter is devoid of teeth.
 In juveniles, about one-sixth of the base is toothless.
 The nostrils are narrow and partially concealed by nasal flaps.
 The skin of young sawfish is smooth, but on older individuals, it is sparsely covered in dermal denticles.
 The dorsal (upper) side of the fish is greyish and the ventral (lower) side and fins are a pale grey color.
 The rostrum is grey with white teeth and sometimes has a chocolate-brown base portion.

 Distribution and habitat

-The Narrow Sawfish is distributed across a broad swathe of the Indo-Pacific Ocean.
-It is present in the waters off Iran, India, Sri Lanka, Bangladesh, Malaysia, Burma, Indonesia, and Papua New Guinea.
-At its western extreme, it is present in the Arabian Sea and may extend as far as Somalia.
-Its northern limit is the Bohai Sea, China, South Korea, and the most southerly parts of Japan, and its southern limit is the northern Australian states of Western Australia, the Northern Territory, and Queensland.
-The Narrow Sawfish is bentho-pelagic and is found at depths of about 100 m.
-The Narrow Sawfish prefers soft bottom-substrates, such as sand, mud, or seagrass, to rocky or coraline habitats.
+The narrow sawfish was historically distributed across a broad swathe of the Indo-Pacific Ocean.
+It is, or was, present in the waters off Iran, India, Sri Lanka, Bangladesh, Malaysia, Burma, Indonesia, and Papua New Guinea.
+At its western extreme, it is present in the Arabian Sea, extending as far south as Somalia.
+Its northern limit was the Bohai Sea, China, South Korea, and the most southerly parts of Japan, although its presence in the latter two countries may have been restricted to vagrants, and its southern limit is the northern Australian states of Western Australia, the Northern Territory, and Queensland.
+At present, it is known to exist only in the eastern Arabian Sea, parts of South Asia and Australia and Papua New Guinea.

+The narrow sawfish is bentho-pelagic and is found at depths of about 100 m.
+The narrow sawfish prefers soft bottom-substrates, such as sand, mud, or seagrass, to rocky or coraline habitats.
 It can tolerate low salinity levels and is found in inshore waters, including bays and estuaries.